illume/rustsimdfun/README.md

 But still, the portable SIMD is a win.
 I didn't spend any time at all optimizing the manual avx512 version, but it's a really good result to me that the portable SIMD is both much nicer to read and faster.

+Also the portable SIMD version does not have any "unsafe" parts in my code.
+Whereas using intrinsics directly there's quite a few unsafe calls.